 Almost 550 species of birds occur regularly in the Bushveld.
 None of these are endemic to the South African Bushveld, but no fewer than 86 of the species endemic or nearly endemic to southern Africa as a whole can be found here.
 Birding hotspots are many in such a diverse area, but some of the best known ones include the Hluhluwe-Umfolozi Game Reserves in KwaZulu-Natal, the Kgalagadi Transfrontier National Park in the Northern Cape and Kruger National Park in Mpumalanga and Northern Province.
 Other less well-known spots include Nylsvley and Langjan Nature Reserves in Northern Province, the area north of Pretoria in Gauteng Province, the Kimberley area and Witsand Nature Reserve in the Northern Cape and Loskop Dam Nature Reserve in Mpumalanga.

-More than 400 species occur regularly in the Grassveld.
-Twenty-one, or more than half, of South Africa’s endemic birds (12 of these are endemic to the Grassveld) and a further 64 southern African endemics or near endemics can be found in here.
+More than 400 species occur regularly in the Grassveld, including a good number of South Africa’s endemics.
 In common with grasslands throughout the world South Africa's grasslands are under huge pressure from human development programmes.
 As much as 80% of South Africa's grasslands have been put to the plough, planted to alien trees, covered by urban sprawl or swallowed up by huge open-cast pits.
 These threats are reflected in its bird life.
-Of the 12 Grassveld endemics 4 (Rudd's Lark, the county's only Critically Threatened species, Botha's Lark, Yellow-breasted Pipit and Southern Bald Ibis) are listed as globally threatened and 5 (Blue Korhaan, Buff-streaked Chat, Orange-breasted Rockjumper, Mountain Pipit and Drakensberg Siskin) as Near Threatened by the IUCN.

 Birding hotspots in the Grassveld include Wakkerstroom and Sani Pass (between South Africa and Lesotho) in the moist eastern area and Barberspan and the Bloemhof area in the arid west.